Follow TV Tropes

 • Pick Your Human Half: Subverted when the curse of the turning corners in Towelket 1 forces the main character and three girls into turning 90 degrees and making their limbs act robotic.
 They have no choice but to do this, else get flung back to the island.
 As a result, this makes them a large target of isolation by the class population, especially to the male character.

-• Becomes Cursed with Awesome when said movement helped the main character blend in with the other robots in the future.
+• Becomes Cursed with Awesome when said movement helps the main character blend in with the other robots in the future.

-• Public Domain Soundtrack: Many BG Ms in the series consist of music box renders of classical music.
+• Public Domain Soundtrack: The majority of songs in the mainline series consist of music box renders of classical music.

 • He Is Not My Boyfriend: Conchelle in Towelket 1 acts like this towards the main character.
 In the future, chips based off her memory makes some robots act like this too.